WD Blue SN550 1TB Review: Affordable NVMe Performance

 When comparing loading times with different SSDs, the differences are often surprisingly small, indicating that the bottlenecks may be found elsewhere in the system.
 To test loading times without having to resort to a stopwatch, PCMark 10’s app start-up (cold start) should be fairly indicative of what to expect in the real world.

 The Final Fantasy XIV Shadowbringers benchmark loads five different scenes/levels and provides a total loading time.
 A mechanical 7,200 rpm 3.5″ hard drive has been added for perspective.
-Once again, the SN550 is second only to the SN850.
+Once again, the SN550 is largely on par with other budget drives.

 Conclusion: Great Entry-Level PCIe/NVMe SSD